Prehistoric North Africa: Neolithic

 Dotted wavy line pottery and fishing cultures have also been located in the Lake Turkana region in poorly dated contexts.
-By 3000 BCE, it does not appear that the Turkana Basin was populated with harpoon and dotted wavy line pottery users, but fishing remained an important part of peoples' diets into the late Holocene.
+By 3000 BC, it does not appear that the Turkana Basin was populated with harpoon and dotted wavy line pottery users, but fishing remained an important part of peoples' diets into the late Holocene.

 The engraved Central Saharan rock art of the Caballine Period was created between 2800 BP and 1000 BP.

 The engraved and painted Central Saharan rock art of the Cameline Period was created from 2000 BP onward.

+Maghreb

+As of about 5000 BC, the populations of North Africa were descended primarily from the Iberomaurusian and Capsian cultures, with a more recent intrusion being associated with the Neolithic Revolution.
+The proto-Berber tribes evolved from these prehistoric communities during the late Bronze- and early Iron ages.

+The late-Neolithic Kehf el Baroud inhabitants were modelled as being of about 50% local North African ancestry and 50% Early European Farmer (EEF) ancestry.
+It was suggested that EEF ancestry had entered North Africa through Cardial Ware colonists from Iberia sometime between 5000 and 3000 BC.
+They were found to be closely related to the Guanches of the Canary Islands.